leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 Qualia → Consciousness → Intelligence → Agency → Danger
 ```

-The implicit model: AI becomes dangerous when it "wakes up."
+The implicit model: AI becomes governance-relevant when it "wakes up."
 When there's "someone home."
 When it starts to *feel* things — wants, fears, preferences, suffering.

 This leads to research questions like:
 - Can AI be conscious?